casper-network/docs/source/docs/casper/design/network-protocol.md

 }
 ```

-To gossip, a node MAY send a  `GossiperMessage::Gossip` message to a random subset of configurable size of peers announce that it has received and validated a new item.
+To gossip, a node MAY send a `GossiperMessage::Gossip` message to a random subset of configurable size of peers to announce that it has received and validated a new item.
 Any peer receiving such a message SHOULD answer with a `GossiperMessage:GossipResponse`, citing the given id and using `is_already_held` to indicate whether it already possessed the given item.

 The node SHOULD attempt to continue to find peers with a negative response, up to a configurable limit of attempts and/or success rate, or until running out of valid peers.

 The node that initiated the gossip MUST keep track of which peer replied with a positive (`is_already_held`  being `true`) response and MUST NOT send another `Gossip` message for same ID to any of these peers during this gossip process.
 However, it MAY restart gossiping the same item at a later time, considering these peers again.

-If a node receives a `GossiperMessage::Gossip` for an item it did not receive yet, it MAY request it from the sending peer if interested in that item using `GetRequest` (see GetRequests section below).
-Should the item's ID be the item itself, this step is omitted, as the node is already aware of the entire item.
+If a node receives a negative `GossiperMessage::GossipResponse` (i.e. `is_already_held`  being `false`), and the item's ID is not the item itself, it MUST handle that repsponse as if the peer had sent a `GetRequest` for the item (see GetRequests section below).

 ## GetRequests